 The George Washington University Internal Medicine Residency Program consists of a categorical medicine program, a primary care program, and a preliminary internship program.
-The mission of our Internal Medicine residency program is to train physicians who deliver high-quality, systems-based care to individual patients with understanding of population and public health principles.
+Our mission is to create a diverse physician workforce dedicated to social justice, intellectual curiosity and process-improvement to advance the health of all.
 We strive to develop each resident's ability to deliver evidence-based, humanistic, high-quality medical care, and to prepare our graduates to be leaders and scholars in their fields.

 Why come to GW?
 We offer:

 - a rigorous education, including daily conferences and clinical care across three hospitals

 - residents who are smart, diverse, and value learning from and teaching all members of the team (and who like each other!)

 - patients from all walks of life with a wide variety of medical needs